Summit Elevation (m): 3618

 I picked Kev up at 0745 and we headed for Settlers Road in Kootenay National Park.
 The gravel mining road was in superb condition and I flew down it pretty quick in my xTerra.
 There were a few tight stretches where I’m glad we didn’t meet mining trucks but in the end we only ran past two of them in 38km so there aren’t that many on the road – they do drive very fast though.
 As we turned onto the much rougher and narrower Aurora Creek road for the last 4 km we started to realize how beautiful this area really is.
 We stopped the truck to take photos of Aye and Eon – both of them rising spectacularly above the valley beneath.
 With their fall coats and the brilliant blue sky they looked very inviting but also remote and a little intimidating.

 At the turquoise waters of Assiniboine Lake we took our first break – Kev’s feet needed some TLC.
 The trail ends just past the lake so we also took in some food for the climb ahead.
-The route from the lake to the Strom / Assiniboine col is pretty straight forward but a bit of work.
+The route from the lake to the Strom / Assiniboine col is pretty straight forward but requires some effort to negotiate.
 We went up scree slopes at the far end of the lake and around an obvious buttress on climbers right.
 Soon after that we struggled up an old moraine and could see the Sturdee Glacier far off and to out right.
 We headed for the glacier and ascended scree slopes to our left.
 By staying left we avoided using our crampons and also didn’t feel the need to pull out the rope and glacier gear.
 The glacier was mostly bare ice and we have experience on Rockies glaciers therefore you should not just assume you don’t need a rope for this glacier – you may have very different conditions and experience than us so please act accordingly.

 After crossing the glacier we had a horrible grunt on really ugly scree to the Strom / Assiniboine col. Our packs were starting to feel heavy at this point.
-As I glanced over at the enormous north face of big ‘A’, my pack felt even more weighty.
+As I glanced over at the enormous north face of Assiniboine my pack felt even more weighty.
 The hut was nestled on a ledge beneath us and we both realized how awesome it was going to be to sleep on a nice mattress instead of a bivy.
 But there was something else calling my name first – Mount Strom was only about 500 feet above us on fairly benign terrain.
 I suggested we go bag it “while we’re here anyway” and to my delight, Kev was all-in.
 I guess we are both peak baggers at heart.

 Only twenty minutes later and we were snapping photos from our impromptu summit and soon we were headed back down – we needed food and sleep!